 - Find a Motorcycle Accident Attorney: An attorney will help determine who is at fault and liable for the accident.
 Determining who is liable can be difficult because there may be multiple parties at fault.
 You will want to find an attorney that is in your area and familiar with the area where the accident occurred.
 The attorney will build a case based on your claims and losses due to the accident.
 They will also help you receive the proper medical care for your injuries.

 Pursuing Compensation for Damages in a Motorcycle Accident

 Motorcycle accidents tend to be more severe than car accidents, medical bills will be more expensive and losses due to the accident can be 4 to 12 times higher than a car accident.
 Because the losses are higher, it’s important to seek out an attorney to assess your losses and help you build a case so you can receive the compensation that you deserve.

-- Pain and Suffering: Pain and suffering is broken down into two categories, physical pain and suffering and mental pain and suffering.
-Physical pain and suffering is the literal pain from the injuries a person sustained during an accident.
+- Pain and Suffering: Pain and suffering are broken down into two categories, physical pain, and suffering and mental pain and suffering.
+Physical pain and suffering are the literal pain from the injuries a person sustained during an accident.
 This includes any discomfort from the injuries.
-Pain and suffering does not only just apply to present pain that a person is enduring but any pain that they endured from the date of the accident to future pain they will endure.
-Mental pain and suffering is any psychological problems a person may have in result to their injuries or from the accident itself.
+Pain and suffering do not only just apply to the present pain that a person is enduring but any pain that they endured from the date of the accident to future pain they will endure.
+Mental pain and suffering are any psychological problems a person may have as a result of their injuries or from the accident itself.
 This includes mental anguish, anxiety, loss of enjoyment of life, humiliation, and emotional distress.
-You are allowed to receive compensation for any pain and suffering that was caused from the accident.
-Any attorney will help you calculate the compensation that you are warranted to.
+You are allowed to receive compensation for any pain and suffering that was caused by the accident.
+Any attorney will help you calculate the compensation that you are warranted.